Top South Korean presidential candidate would review THAAD process - advisers

 "We had a strategic partnership with Beijing, until this THAAD issue," Choi said.
 "Our relationship had been pretty OK and pretty good."

-Kim Ki-Jung, another foreign policy adviser to Moon and professor at Yonsei University, said he had tried to convince U.S. military officials and diplomats in Washington last month that the deployment of the THAAD should be left to the leader who succeeds Park.
+Kim Ki-Jung, another foreign policy adviser to Moon, said he had tried to convince U.S. military officials and diplomats in Washington last month that the deployment of the THAAD should be left to the leader who succeeds Park.

 "We are going to acknowledge that two governments made an agreement ... but the actual process of deployment, that should be given to the next government," he said.